-This may lead to some confusion in users at first but without this filtering signal-to-noise-ratio becomes unbearable.
+This may lead to some confusion for users at first but without this filtering signal-to-noise-ratio becomes unbearable.

-It is possible to fine tune filtering rules when necessary but that's an advanced configuration that should
+It is possible to fine tune filtering rules if needed but that's an advanced configuration that should

 be properly planned and tested.